{This post may contain affiliate links. Please read our Disclosure Policy for details.}

 But, I also learned that having a party with a bunch of kids isn’t the only way to make special memories associated with Valentine’s Day.

-Below are FIVE WAYS that homeschoolers can have some Valentine’s Day fun!
+Below are FIVE WAYS homeschoolers can have some Valentine’s Day fun!

 ONE: EXCHANGE Valentines with a group of kids!